 Fly from Yangon to Mandalay.

-During this half day tour you will be taken to the most famous monuments of Mandalay starting with a drive by pickup truck to the top of Mandalay hill for a great view over the Mandalay fort.
-Next, continue onward to Atumashi and the Shwenandaw monasteries which are excellent examples of the architecture and crafts work of this region.
-The tour will end with a visit to Kuthodaw Pagoda with the white marble slabs.
-The Kuthodaw Pagoda is often referred to as the “World Biggest Book” in tourist guide books but is actually a place of worship, rather than a place to read the religious text as it would take 450 days to read this “Book”.
+It’s not just the former capital cities around Mandalay that are interesting to visit.
+During this half day tour you will be taken to the most famous monuments of Mandalay starting with the top of Mandalay hill for a great view over the Mandalay fort.
+Continue to Atumashi and the Shwenandaw monasteries which are excellent examples of the architecture and crafts work of this region and then end with a visit to Kuthodaw Pagoda with the white marble slabs.
+The rest of the day the car and guide are available for additional visits till 6 pm if wanted – we suggest you to visit Yankin Hill.

 The Rupar Mandalar Resort is a romantic boutique hotel in an exotic atmosphere surrounded by nature.
 The hotel has 16 rooms with modern facilities, swimming pool, tennis court, and a health & beauty spa.

 Mandalay and the other former royal capitals around it have all been capital cities for a while for one major reason: they are all situated on the Ayeyarwaddy River.
 Feel the breeze of the river and imagine how it must have been to arrive by boat in Mingun or at the court of Ava.
 From the jetty in Mandalay you will be taken upstream to Mingun and visit the Mingun Pagoda with the big crack caused by an earthquake and the giant bronze bell.
 Take a leisurely boat cruise for about 3 hours downstream to Ava.
 A simple lunch packed in rattan baskets will be served while cruising down.
 Arriving in Ava, horse carts are ready to take you around this magnificent site with various ancient temple ruins that used to be majestic buildings during the 400 years that Ava was the capital.
 Return to Mandalay by car.